DSEI21000-S21/project-product-price-prediction/documents/JM.md

 We created visuals to show the correlations between variables.
 According to the visuals we can see the which varibles have the strongest replationship between each other.

 **J. Did you consider plot the data on the right scale?
-For example, on a log scale?
+For example, on a log scale?**

+For visualizing the price distribution, using the log price will show the distribution better and clearer.

 **K. Did you make sure that your target variables were not contaminating your input variables?